ece191-team-b/livox_ros2_driver/README.md

 ### 4.2 Livox_ros2_driver internal main parameter configuration instructions

+**IMPORTANT**
+The default values of the parameters might not be what is actually provided in this repo.
+In particular, `livox_lidar_msg_launch.py` and `livox_lidar_rviz_launch.py` have different values than the Livox default values.
+The default values in this repo are the values that we have found to work best for our use case.

+`multi_topic` will be an important parameter to set if you are using more than one lidar.
+One thing to note is that when this parameter is set to `1`, the livox will publish data to multiple topics with the format `livox/lidar{lidar_id}` (lidar_id can be found on the lidar itself).
+When this parameter is set to `0`, the livox will publish data to the topic named `/livox/lidar`.

+You would need to modify the launch files of the nodes that subscribe to the livox data to match the topic name that the livox is publishing to.

+If you are unsure of what topic name is being used.
+Simply do a `ros2 topic list` and you will see the topic name that the livox is publishing to.

-All internal parameters of Livox_ros2_driver are in the launch file.
-Below are detailed descriptions of the three commonly used parameters :
+All internal parameters of Livox_ros2_driver are provided in the launch files.
+Below are detailed descriptions of the three commonly used parameters

 | Parameter    | Detailed description                                         | Default |
 | ------------ | ------------------------------------------------------------ | ------- |